TanjaKec/dsbootc/content/general/WhatLearn/_index.en.md

 This course is for people from varying backgrounds and diverse profiles.
 It is designed for people who recognise the paramount importance of data and its use.

 This course will benefit anyone who has the curiosity and desire to enter the realm of data science.
 We will make sense of the world of data and learn effective and attractive ways to visually analyse and communicate related information.
-With the knowledge gained in this course, you will be ready to undertake your very own data analysis for the first time.
+With the knowledge gained on this course, you will be ready to undertake your very own data analysis for the first time.

 Data Science is not simply fashionable jargon, but rather a discipline with a set of tools that empower data enriched living, so whatever industry you’re in, this is relevant to you!